Location Insights Dashboard

 Note: The average hours per day displayed in this chart are calculated by dividing users’ total time (including both productive and unproductive activities) by the total number of user workdays in the selected time period, including non-active days (days in which a user does not meet the Active Day Threshold).

 As a result, the data in this chart may not match the ‘Productive Hrs/Day by Location’ chart, which only considers productive hours and active days.

-See each user’s total productive hours, average productive hours per day and number of workdays during the selected time period.
-This is an aggregate of time worked across all locations.
+See each user’s total productive hours, average productive hours per day, active days and days spent in each location during the selected time period.

 Apply the ‘Office’ filter to see which employees are complying with in-office work policies, or select an individual user to view their average productivity and working hours in each location.
 This data can help managers understand who works best in each work environment and identify changes in work habits as a result of policy changes (for example, a drop in productivity with a return to the office).